 3D Experiences

 I’m a versatile designer with a strong ability to learn and adapt to new 3D modeling tools.
-My experience spans SketchUp, Rhino 3D, and the browser-based platform Onshape, allowing me to work fluidly across different workflows and project needs.
-Whether I’m building architectural concepts, product forms, or spatial experiences, I approach each program as an opportunity to expand my toolkit and strengthen my craft.
+My experience spans SketchUp, Rhino 3D, and the browser-based platform Onshape.
+Whether I’m building product forms or spatial experiences, I approach each program as an opportunity to expand my toolkit and strengthen my craft.

 Create Your Own History Parklet

-The project aimed to transform a single parking space in Pomona into a meaningful public gathering spot that celebrated the city’s artistic identity.
-My role was to design a concept that reimagined the small footprint as an inviting artistic environment—one that encouraged community interaction, creative engagement, and visual storytelling.
+The project aimed to transform a single urban parking space into a meaningful public gathering spot that celebrated Pomona California’s artistic identity.
+My role was to design a concept that reimagined the small footprint as an inviting artistic environment.
+I aimed to encourage community interaction, creative engagement, and visual storytelling.

 Project Type: 3D Experience